 KIND OR NATURE RESULTING FROM ANY DEFECT IN THE RECREATIONAL VEHICLE.
 THIS

 EXCLUSION OF CONSEQUENTIAL AND INCIDENTAL DAMAGES SHALL NOT BE DEPENDENT UPON THE WARRANTY FULFILLING ITS ESSENTIAL PURPOSE.”

 Sometimes I think we need a lawyer to help us understand all this legal lingo.
 Boring but, you get the idea.

 6. Are there any conditions or limitations on the warranty?
-The answer to that question is a big YES.
-Some warranties provide coverage only if you maintain or use the product as directed.
-For example, a warranty may cover only personal uses—as opposed to business uses—of the product.
+The answer to that is a big YES.
+Some warranties only provide coverage if you have properly maintained your RV.
 Make sure the warranty will meet your needs.

 This may or may not be a good example but, if one does not inform themselves and does not vote in an election they really can’t complain about the outcome.
 We can’t leave it up to someone else.

-Many of you are from different countries so check out their information because it very well could vary from one country to the next.
+Many of you are from different countries so check out their information because it could vary from one country to the next.